Liposome: Manufacturing

 Useful liposomes rarely form spontaneously.
 They typically form after supplying enough energy to a dispersion of (phospho)lipids in a polar solvent, such as water, to break down multilamellar aggregates into oligo- or unilamellar bilayer vesicles.

 Liposomes can hence be created by sonicating a dispersion of amphipatic lipids, such as phospholipids, in water.
 Low shear rates create multilamellar liposomes.
 The original aggregates, which have many layers like an onion, thereby form progressively smaller and finally unilamellar liposomes (which are often unstable, owing to their small size and the sonication-created defects).
 Sonication is generally considered a "gross" method of preparation as it can damage the structure of the drug to be encapsulated.
 Newer methods such as extrusion, micromixing and Mozafari method are employed to produce materials for human use.
 Using lipids other than phosphatidylcholine can greatly facilitate liposome preparation.

+In addition to sonication and extrusion, liposomes can be prepared by controlled-mixing methods, including ethanol injection, microfluidic mixing and other micromixing approaches.
+Microfluidic and other continuous-flow mixing methods have become widely used approaches for liposome and lipid-nanoparticle preparation, because they allow controlled mixing, continuous production and improved reproducibility of vesicle size and size distribution.
+However, lipid composition, solvent phase, lipid concentration, flow-rate ratio, total flow rate and post-processing conditions can strongly affect the final vesicle population.